wildfoundry/dataplicity-lomond/docs/guide.rst

 change this behaviour.
 But it may be disabled with the `auto_pong` flag in :meth:`~lomond.websocket.WebSocket.connect`.

-When Lomond recieves a ping packet from the server, a :class:`~lomond.events.Ping` event will be generated.
+When Lomond receives a ping packet from the server, a :class:`~lomond.events.Ping` event will be generated.
 When the server sends you a pong packet, a :class:`~lomond.events.Pong` event will be generated.